craftingcity/The-Known-World/Alaturmen's Magical Armies.md

 	- Characters of greater ability are considered "heroes", and cannot reasonably be included in a generic accounting of warfare.

 ### Organization & Logistics
 The traditional aspects of Organization & Logistics apply to a mystical military.
 Keeping your army fed and equipped for battle is necessary, and as such, so too is a significant logistics network.
+The majority of magical effects within the given restrictions provide insignificant change from a conventional organizational structure or that structure's logistics operations.

+- *Message*; Given the range restriction on the generic invocation of this spell, Message is primarily used for internal squad communications.
+- *Force Disk*, *Mage Hand*, *Unseen Servant*; Engineering & Logistics squads use a variety of minor magical effects to move larger volumes of equipment or materials as quickly as they could smaller volumes.

 ### Tactics & Strategy
 ### Culture & Law